• Skip to main content

 Step by Step Instructions for the Click & Grow Experimental Pods

-Before you start planting, make sure all your equipment, including the plastic growing cups and the clear domes, are clean and dry.
+Before planting, ensure all your equipment, including the plastic growing cups and the clear domes, is clean and dry.

 Step 1: Prepare the Pods